St Clement Danes: Later history

 William Webb Ellis, often credited with the invention of Rugby football in 1823, was once rector of the church and is commemorated by a memorial tablet.

 In 1844, St. Clement Danes School was constructed on land on Houghton Road, Holborn which the churchwardens had purchased in 1552.
 It opened in 1862 and remained there until 1928, then moved to Shepherd's Bush until 1975, when it was finally re-established as a comprehensive school in Chorleywood, Hertfordshire.

 The church was almost destroyed by Luftwaffe bombing raids during the Blitz on 10 May 1941.
 The outer walls, the tower and Gibbs's steeple survived the raids, but the interior was gutted by fire.
 As a result of the blaze, the church's ten bells fell to the ground.
 Subsequently, they were placed in storage and were recast after the war.

 As the Central Church of the Royal Air Force

 Following an appeal for funds by the Royal Air Force, the church was completely restored under the supervision of Sam Lloyd.
-In 1958, St Clement Danes Church was reconsecrated in the presence of Her Majesty Queen Elizabeth II and his Royal Highness Prince Philip Duke of Edinburgh as the Central Church of the Royal Air Force.
+In 1958, St Clement Danes Church was reconsecrated in the presence of Queen Elizabeth II and Prince Philip, Duke of Edinburgh as the Central Church of the Royal Air Force.

 As part of the rebuilding, the following inscription was added under the restored Royal coat of arms: